• Skip to primary navigation

 How to Store

-Don't refrigerate once coated or the chocolate will lose its shine.
+Don't refrigerate the truffles once coated or the chocolate will lose its shine.
 You can however refrigerate uncoated truffles for up to two weeks.
 After that, freeze uncoated truffles for up to three months.

 brownie truffles with sprinkles